The Glimmer Man

-The Glimmer Man is a 1996 American buddy-cop action comedy film directed by John Gray, written by Kevin Brodbin, and produced by Steven Seagal and Julius R. Nasso.
+The Glimmer Man is a 1996 American action thriller film directed by John Gray, written by Kevin Brodbin, and produced by Steven Seagal and Julius R. Nasso.
 Seagal and Keenen Ivory Wayans star as newly partnered Los Angeles Police Department (LAPD) detectives Jack Cole and Jim Campbell, whose first case together – the pursuit of a serial killer who murders entire families – reveals connections to Cole's mysterious past.
 Bob Gunton, Brian Cox, and Michelle Johnson also star.

 The film was released in the United States on October 4, 1996, by Warner Bros.
+Pictures.
 It received mostly negative reviews from film critics and grossed $41.8 million against a budget of $45 million.

 Plot

 Jack Cole was once a CIA operative known as "the Glimmer Man", because he could move so quickly and quietly through the jungle that his victims would only see a glimmer before they died.
 Having retired from the CIA, Cole – versed in Buddhism and unaccustomed to working with others – has become a detective with the Los Angeles Police Department.

 Cole is partnered with Detective Jim Campbell, who has little patience for Cole's New Age philosophies and "outsider" attitude.
 Cole and Campbell must set aside their differences when they are assigned to track down a serial killer known as "the Family Man", named for his habit of killing entire households.

 The Family Man's latest victims turn out to be Cole's ex-wife Ellen and her current husband Andrew Dunleavy.
 When Cole's fingerprints are found on Ellen's body, Campbell and he suspect that Smith – Jack's former superior in the CIA – may be connected with the killings.
 Cole contacts Smith, who (unbeknownst to Campbell and him) has been working with local crime boss Frank Deverell.

 Cole and Campbell receive a tip that leads them to Christopher Maynard, who insists that the Family Man murders were actually committed by more than one killer.
 Only the slayings that occurred before Jack arrived in Los Angeles were Maynard's work; more recently, a second party has been massacring households and blaming it on Maynard, whom Cole is forced to shoot in self-defense.